 This was the start of the Lewis and Clark Caverns State Park, the first state park in Montana and one of the state’s most beautiful cave systems.
 While Lewis and Clark never actually explored the caves they did pass through a majority of the 3,000-acre state park.
 They had journey along the Jefferson River and camped at Antelope Creek, only a few miles from the entrance to the cave.
 This week the Creative Content team at Montana Gift Corral followed in Lewis and Clark’s footsteps all the way to Whitehall, Montana.
 We journeyed from Bozeman all the way to the Jefferson River in Three Forks before hopping onto Tom William’s path up to the caverns in Whitehall.

-Lunch at Wheat Montana
+Breakfast at Wheat Montana

 Jefferson River Photography